rfetick/Kalman/README.md

 ![alt text](examples/kalman_python.PNG "Kalman filter applied to noisy data")

-The figure above shows two examples of Kalman filter (blue) applied on noisy data (green).
+_The figure above shows two examples of Kalman filter (blue) applied on noisy data (green).
 The true state (red) is a step function.
-On the left graph, _Q_ components are chosen small (high inertia).
-Noise is efficiently filtered but response time is longer with respect to the right graph.
+On the left graph, components of_ Q  _are chosen small (high inertia).
+Noise is efficiently filtered but response time is longer with respect to the right graph._

 ### Detailed explanations